Soteria: Efficient Symbolic Execution as a Functional Library: Overview: Build Your Own Symbolic Execution Engine for over

 \paragraph{Guarantees} The \sot \myinline{Symex} monad provides important soundness guarantees, summarised as follows. \begin{enumerate*} \item Primitives of the \myinline{Symex} monad are sound against their concrete counterparts; \eg \myinline{Symex.nondet} indeed abstracts over concrete non-determinism; \item sequential composition of sound symbolic computations is sound against the sequential composition of their concrete counterparts; \item the symbolic \myinline{if\%sat} construct is sound against the concrete \myinline{if} construct. \end{enumerate*} While the user must ensure they compose sound primitives that faithfully capture the concrete semantics of their interpreted language, we believe that doing so is no more difficult than writing a \emph{correct} compiler.

 Finally, \sot provides out-of-the-box support for logging and statistics.
-Logging in \sot is directly integrated in SE: users can log messages at any point of their programs, and \sot can create an HTML report that groups logs by execution path (see \cref{app:logging-impl} for an example).
+Logging in \sot is directly integrated in SE: users can log messages at any point of execution, and \sot can create an HTML report that groups logs by execution path (see \ifbool{extendedversion}{\cref{app:logging-impl}}{extended version~\cite{extended-version}} for an example).